-The pictures on this page are a selection of our own and our customer’s pictures taken locally at different times of the day and throughout the year, which reflect the nature and character of this busy and truly eclectic town and the surrounding scenic and historic area.
+The pictures on this page are a selection of pictures taken locally at different times of the day and throughout the year, which reflect the nature and character of this busy and truly eclectic town and the surrounding scenic and historic area.

-Incidentally, almost opposite the George & Dragon across mayors Avenue and next to the Dartmouth Tourist Information Centre, there is also a working example of the Newcomen Steam Engine – This is the machine that effectively kick-started the Industrial revolution in Britain, in the adjacent building - The inventor of the steam engine, Thomas Newcomen actually lived and worked in Dartmouth and wanted to find a way to save lives and get water pumped out of the mines all over the South West at that time.
+Incidentally, also almost opposite the George & Dragon, just across Mayors Avenue and next to the Dartmouth Tourist Information Centre, there is also a working example of the Newcomen Steam Engine – This is the actual machine that effectively kick-started the Industrial revolution in Britain, as Thomas Newcomen, the original inventor of the steam engine, lived and worked in Dartmouth and wanted to find a way to save lives and get water pumped out of the mines all over the South West at that time.

-Walking to Dartmouth Castle – Walking to the historic Dartmouth Castle is a great way to blow away the cobwebs and it is only about 2 miles from our garden – there is also a small ferry boat every half an hour or so in the summer from near the main Ferry Pontoon if you want to take the easy option one way or another – or just for a change – smaller kids especially love it.
+Walking to Dartmouth Castle – Walking to the historic Dartmouth Castle is a great way to blow away the cobwebs and it is only about 2 miles from our garden – there is also a small ferry boat every half an hour or so in the summer from near the main Ferry Pontoon if you want to take the easy option, maybe one way – or just for a change – kids of all ages love it!

-Visiting Dartmouth Castle – The Castle is managed by English heritage so if you are a member then visiting is Free – otherwise it costs and is not really suitable for really young children or anyone that struggles with steps – but for active young minds and bodies in between it is great with loads of portholes, canon and ramparts etc., plus a lot of historical information as well of course. https://www.english-heritage.org.uk/daysout/properties/dartmouth-castle/
+Visiting Dartmouth Castle – The Castle is managed by English Heritage so if you are a member then visiting is Free – otherwise it costs and is not really suitable for really young children or anyone that struggles with steps – but for active young minds and bodies in between it is great with loads of portholes, canon and ramparts etc., plus a lot of historical information: https://www.english-heritage.org.uk/daysout/properties/dartmouth-castle/

 Totnes River Boat Trip – A trip of just over an hour with refreshments and toilets on board, travels along the River Dart with all manner of wildlife, old and new leisure and working boats, fabulous scenery all the way to and from Totnes for a great day out (– Go up from Dartmouth in the morning, wander around the character shops in the old High Street of the ‘crystal’ capital of England, well at least all of those not in Glastonbury!
 Have lunch in one of the tea rooms, pubs or restaurants, and come back again to Dartmouth and the G&D in the afternoon – Great for sunbathing on the top deck!) https://www.dartmouthrailriver.co.uk/

-If you enjoy your visit to Dartmouth and have any other suggestions that our customers may enjoy then please let us know and we will add them to this page? – Thank you’s
+If you enjoy your visit to Dartmouth and have any other suggestions that our customers may enjoy then please let us know and we will add them to this page? – Thank you.